Here I Am (Monica song)

-"Here I Am" is a song by American recording artist Monica, taken up from her sixth studio album, Still Standing (2010).
+"Here I Am" is a song by American singer Monica, taken up from her sixth studio album, Still Standing (2010).
 It was composed by the former along with Ester Dean, Paul Dawson, Mark Hartnett, Jason Perry, and her cousin Polow da Don, featuring production by the latter.
 Chiefly written by Dean, the smoky downtempo song was initially written for and recorded by a male singer but partially reconstructed for Monica.
 Lyrically, "Here I Am" outlines a woman's physical desires over a dubstep-lite instrumental.

 The album version of the song was lined up for a dual single release along with "Nothing Like Me" to US radios in fall 2009.
 However, its release was scrapped twice in favor of "Everything to Me" and "Love All Over Me", both of which served as the first two singles from the album.
 Eventually picked as the third and final single from Still Standing, the song was officially remixed with vocals from American singer Trey Songz.
 The duet version was released as a digital download in October 2010 and earned positive reviews from music critics.
 Prior to the album's release, the original version had charted on the Billboard Hot R&B/Hip-Hop Songs at number eighty-three.